Utilizing Technology to Reduce Exposure to Corporate Card Fraud

 - We utilize many tools (such as MCC limits and velocity parameters) through our commercial card provider to mitigate fraudulent charges.

 - Beefing up our efforts in this area is on our radar.
 Some activities are underway, but managing priorities and resources is presenting the current lag.

 - We utilize MCC templates to block certain merchants from our cards as well as monetary limits.
 We also use Microsoft Access to target specific activity for audit based on MCC, merchant name, comments entered by cardholders, etc.

-- Our corporate card for US/Canada is: Individual Charge, Central Pay (via Concur), and 100% Corporate Liable.
-Employees’ expenses and charges are populated into the Concur Expense Tool, with approval for payment provided by individual manager.
-Detailed reporting and auditing of expenses is provided monthly by my team, and internal audit has full access rights to view historical data based on any findings or concerns.
-Since charges are populated to Concur Expense, Employee Card Holders are able to review and validate charges are legitimate within a few days.
+- Our corporate card for US/Canada is Individual Charge, Central Pay (via Concur), and 100% Corporate-Liable.
+Employees’ expenses and charges are populated into the Concur Expense Tool, with approval for payment provided by the individual manager.
+Detailed reporting and auditing of expenses are provided monthly by my team, and internal audit has full access rights to view historical data based on any findings or concerns.
+Since charges are populated to Concur Expense, Employee Card Holders are able to review and validate that charges are legitimate within a few days.
 Individuals will contact the Global T&E Team when they observe fraudulent charges, requesting disputes and replacement cards.
 In CY14, 95% of all possible charges were placed on the card; $0 in fraud was tracked.

 Is your company leveraging the latest technology to keep corporate card fraud to a minimum?
 How confident are you regarding the integrity of your card program?

 Who are your peers and how are you collaborating with them?